aiman-al-masoud/deixiscript/src/transpile/README.md

 - [and more](./ambiguities.md)

-Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to limited expressivity of JS:
+Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to the limited expressivity of JS:

 - Lack of universal quantification. (although JS has querySelector for DOM).
 BTW, if entities are created dynamically at runtime, you can't just spawn multiple ASTs to edit them all.